skx/z80-cpm-scripting-interpreter/README.md

 * `[ \t\n]`
   * Ignored.
 * `#`
-  * Set I/O to use the port in the storage-area.
+  * Set the I/O-port to be the value of the accumulator.
 * `c`
   * Clear the number in the accumulator.  (i.e. Set to zero).
 * `g`